• Home

 Applicants will be required to submit the school's Application for Enrolment Form and Bursary Application Form.
 The Bursary Application Form requires the submission of relevant documents.
 More information is available by emailing the school's Business Office.

-The Loreto Kirribilli Bursary covers the tuition fees for the applicant from Year 10 to Year 12.
+The Loreto Kirribilli Scholarship (Bursary) covers the tuition fees for the applicant from Year 10 to Year 12.

 Yes, provided she meets the expectations of the school in her efforts and contributions and subject to a Bursary Application Form being submitted and reassessed each year.
 Bursary recipients should demonstrate a love of learning and a willingness to make a positive contribution to the life of the school and the broader community.